About the Nowcasting Portal

 Land Surface Temperature (LST) Anomaly

 The LST anomaly is a daily product derived from daytime, clear-sky Meteosat Second Generation (MSG) observations.
 The product is useful for nowcasting because convection is sensitive to land surface fluxes of heat and moisture.
 When evapotranspiration is limited by soil moisture deficit, both LST and sensible heat flux increase.
-Such conditions are met throughout the year in the Sahel, and outside of the rainiest months further south.
+Such conditions are met throughout the year in the semi-arid regions of Africa.
 In the days after rain, areas which have wetter top soil produce high rates of evapotranspiration, accompanied by low sensible heat flux, and low LST compared to climatological values.
 Areas with negative LST anomalies are less likely to experience deep convection than warmer neighbouring areas.

 For more information about how LST anomalies can be used for nowcasting convection, see key papers.